 The equipment for your new home gym doesn’t have to have a high price-tag attached to it.
 Fitness equipment although it can be expensive, is getting cheaper and there’s always the opportunity of picking up bargains at auctions like eBay for example.
 An important part of building your own home gym is the budget, so calculate how much do you have to spend on your fitness equipment and designing your training room?
 Find out what equipment you need and then work on the overall budget.

 With so many various types of fitness equipment available, you’re sure to find one that will suit your training goals and budget perfectly.
 Having said that – shop for bargains, but shop for a better quality bargains.
 Generally speaking, you get what you pay for, but it is possible to find good quality bargains where the price is right.

 Before Planning And Buying

 If you’ve been or are ill or are recuperating from an injury or surgery, it’s advisable to consult with your doctor and let them know of your intention to start fitness training and your home gym.
 Ask the doctors advice on what you may or may not do as far as training and workouts are concerned.
 A doctor will be able to point you in the right direction or refer you to an expert that can.
-At least you will then have peace of mind knowing that there are possibly certain things you can or can’t do.
 Your health is so important to you and your family, that it’s advisable not to go against the doctors advice.